 Financial experts say that paying off outstanding credit card debt is one of the smartest things you can do.
 Tackle the credit cards with the highest interest rates first.
 Use your refund to pay off your entire credit card balance if possible.
 If your refund does not cover the whole balance, pay off as much as you can.
 By making a big dent in your balance you’ll lower your long-term interest costs.
 If you typically make only the minimum monthly credit card payments, you can find yourself with a large revolving balance that seems to never go down and that can take years to pay off.

 Some people wonder if it makes more sense to pay off any outstanding installment loans, such as an auto loan, student loan, or a personal loan.
-There are several reasons why this is not the best option.
+There are several reasons why this may not be the best option.
 Unlike credit cards, installment loans have set terms and payments.
 You know exactly how much you have to pay each month.
 And as long as you keep making on-time payments, your interest rates will not go up and you’ll pay off your entire loan within a predetermined amount of time.

 Paying Off Your Credit Card